 Coarctation of the aorta is a narrowing of the aorta, the main blood vessel carrying oxygen-rich blood from the left ventricle of the heart to all of the organs of the body.

-Coarctation of the aorta is common in patients with some chromosomal abnormalities, such as Turner's syndrome.
+Coarctation of the aorta is common in some patients with chromosomal abnormalities, such as Turner's syndrome.

-In the presence of a coarctation, the left ventricle has to work harder, since it must generate a higher pressure than normal to force blood through the narrow segment of the aorta to the lower part of the body.
+In the presence of a coarctation, the left ventricle has to work harder, since it must generate a higher pressure than normal to force blood through the narrow segment of aorta to the lower part of the body.

-If the narrowing is severe, the ventricle may not be strong enough to perform this extra work resulting in congestive heart failure or inadequate blood flow to the organs of the body.
+If the narrowing is very severe, the ventricle may not be strong enough to perform this extra work, resulting in